Alexander Dennis Enviro200 MMC: Enviro200 MMC

 Transdev Blazefield first took five Enviro200 MMCs for its York & Country operation in 2019 after the company won five service contracts in York.
 A further 13 Enviro200 MMCs with high specification interiors were delivered to the Blackburn Bus Company in January 2020.

 Rotala operator and Transport for Greater Manchester contractor Diamond North West took delivery of 67 Enviro200 MMCs between late 2023 and early 2024, intended for use on bus services tendered to Diamond through the Bee Network bus franchising scheme.
-52 Bee Network Enviro200 MMCs were also delivered to Go North West earlier in 2023 for use on services franchised under Tranche 1 of the scheme.
-Metroline Manchester received two batches of Enviro200 MMCs, stored in Wythenshawe garage until their entry into service under Tranche 3 from 5 January 2025, while Stagecoach Manchester took delivery of seven in total for the rollouts of Tranches 2 and 3.
-Arriva North West, meanwhile, began taking delivery of 56 Enviro200 MMCs for use on the Liverpool City Region's franchised Metro services from November 2024 onwards.
+52 Enviro200 MMCs were also delivered to Go North West earlier in 2023 for use on services franchised under Tranche 1 of the scheme.
+Metroline Manchester took delivery of 50 Enviro200 MMCs in two batches, stored in Wythenshawe garage until their entry into service under Tranche 3 from 5 January 2025, while Stagecoach Manchester took delivery of seven in total in two batches for the rollouts of Tranches 2 and 3.
+Arriva North West, meanwhile, began taking delivery of 56 Enviro200 MMCs for use on the Liverpool City Region's franchised Metro services from November 2024 onwards, with up to 170 more to be delivered to LCR Metro franchise operators between 2026 and 2027.

 Other operators include McGills Bus Services, who took delivery of 26 Enviro200 MMCs in 2019, with 15 of the batch specified to be built to 11.5m length while the remaining eleven were specified to 10.4m length.
 44 were also delivered to Go Cornwall Bus in 2020, shortly after the launch of the company's new tendered bus network.
 Two pairs of Enviro200 MMCs were purchased on lease to Thames Valley Buses in 2022, while Cardiff Bus ordered ten Enviro200 MMCs in 2017.
-A pair of Enviro200 MMCs were delivered from stock to Rotala subsididary Preston Bus on short-term notice in September 2024.
+A pair of Enviro200 MMCs were delivered from stock to Rotala subsidiary Preston Bus on short-term notice in September 2024, followed by a further batch of 21 during 2025.
+A further 21 were delivered to Rotala's Diamond West Midlands operation in February 2026.